How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 The first thing you must do to submit for divorce is decide whether you will apply together or alone, and then submit the divorce application.
 You have to pay the court fee and have a copy of your original marriage certificate.

-How much does a divorce cost in the UK in 2021?
+How much does the divorce process cost in the UK in 2024?

 The cost of divorce varies, depending on the method used.
 If you are having a DIY divorce, the most it will cost is the initial £593 court fee (unless you are exempt).
 We have written a helpful guide on the cost of divorce/ dissolution and how to keep the costs down.